 Under KAN.
 STAT.
 ANN §32-1301-32-1312, it is illegal to possess or breed any dangerous regulated animal.
 This includes venomous snakes.
 Only anybody licensed by the U.S. Department of Agriculture and hold a particular license is exempt, as are zoos, aquariums, and research institutions.

 Under 301 KY.
 ADMIN.
 REGS.
 2:082, it’s illegal to possess any “inherently dangerous wildlife.”
 This includes large animals like alligators, bears, and elephants, but also applies to “venomous exotic snakes of the families Viperidae, Atractaspididae, Elapidae, and Colubridae, except for hognose snakes (genus Heterodon).”

 Under LA.
 ADMIN.
 CODE tit.
 76, §115; Part XV §101, it is illegal to own a venomous snake without a permit.
-It’s also illegal to own any snake, venomous or otherwise, that’s longer than 12 feet without a permit.
+It’s also illegal to own any snake that’s longer than 12 feet without a permit.